artainmo/DevOps/cloud/README.md

 ** Save when you reserve: Reservations are available for different services such as EC2 Reserved Instances and allow predictable pricing.<br>
 ** Pay less by using more: Via volume-based discounts.<br>
 ** Pay less as AWS grows: AWS tends to lower its prices as it grows.<br>
-Some services on AWS are free or free up to a certain point.<br>
+Some services on AWS are free or free up to a certain point.
+Free services include IAM, VPC, Consolidated Billing, and Elastic Beanstalk.<br>
-EC2 on-demand instances are paid per second or hour.
+EC2 on-demand instances are paid per second for Linux/Windows, with minimal use of 60s, or hour for others.
 If you know you will use EC2 for a long time it is better to use reserved instances for a 1 or 3 year commitment which would be cheaper.
 Spot instances are even cheaper and work by bidding for unused capacity.
 Dedicated hosts can be reserved as well for 1 or 3 years and are on-demand.
+RDS can be used on reserved instances but not on dedicated hosts.
 Lastly, savings plan is an alternative to save on sustained usage.<br>
 Lambda is paid per call and duration.<br>
 ECS comes with no cost but runs on EC2 which comes with costs.<br>
 With Fargate we need to pay for each container its used CPU and memory as it does not run on EC2.<br>
 With S3 you pay for the amount and size of objects and the requests made in and out of S3.
-You also must pay for data transfer out of S3.<br>
+You also must pay for data transfer out of S3.
+But data transfer into S3 is free.<br>
 With EBS we have pricing based on the volume type and size.
 We also pay for backups/snapshots and data transferred out.<br>
 For the database service RDS we pay per hour for storage in GB.
 The price also differs based on the database's characteristics.
 You can purchase on-demand instances or reserved instances.
 Backups are free.
 Input and output requests come with a cost.
 Again outbound data transfer comes with a cost but inbound is free.<br>
 CloudFront's pricing differs across geographic regions.
 Number of requests are also billed.<br>